Kyagara/equinox/README.md

 ## Todo

-- Tests for the generated code?
+- Tests for the generated code (?)
 - New rate limiting implementation with Redis support
 - Improve Data Dragon support